-Share Your Scenario – You can share your unique scenario link to others.
-Others can open your En-ROADS scenario with all the settings you have chosen and the last main graphs you viewed.
-You can then share your scenario to social media channels.
-Grabbing the link from your browser’s URL bar will also work, however, your last viewed graphs will not be captured.
+A. Share Your Scenario – You can share your unique scenario link with others, who can open your En-ROADS scenario with all the settings you have chosen and the last main graphs you viewed.
+You can also share your scenario to social media channels.
+Grabbing the link from your browser’s URL bar will also work, but your last viewed graphs will not be captured.

 B. Replay Last Change – This is a fun feature to rapidly replay your last change several times.
 This feature assists you in examining how the different parts of the system responded to your action by giving you more time to look for changes across related graphs.
 You can also use the other controls to Undo or Redo your last action (located left of the “replay last change” control on the top toolbar).